 3. People with Aspergerโs canโt show sympathy or care.

-This is perhaps one of the most harmful myths and misconceptions about Aspergerโs syndrome.
-And about Autism Spectrum Disorder in general.
+This is one of the most harmful myths about Aspergerโs syndrome and autism more broadly.

 4. You can grow out of Aspergerโs syndrome.